 BZLAB

 Asset Transfer

-Public and Private Keys: Each user in the blockchain system has a pair of keys when they participate.
-The public key can be known by everyone and represents the user's public account on the blockchain.
-The private key, on the other hand, is carefully kept by the user and is unknown to anyone else.
-The private key is used to sign and verify transactions.
+Public and Secret Keys: Each user has a pair of keys when joining the blockchain system.
+The public key is publicly known and represents the person's public account on the blockchain.
+The secret key is carefully kept by the user and is not known to anyone.
+The secret key is used to sign and verify transactions.

-Transaction Creation: When a user wants to transfer an asset to another user, they create a transaction.
-This transaction includes the amount of the asset to be sent and the recipient's public key.
-For example, when User 0 wishes to send a valuable asset (digital currency, commodity, etc.) from their account to User 1, he initiates this transaction.
+Process Creation: When a user wants to transfer assets to another user, they create a transaction.
+This transaction contains the amount of the asset to be sent and the recipient's public key.
+For example, User 0 initiates this transaction when they want to send a valuable asset (digital currency, commodity, etc.) from their account to User 1.

-1. Transaction Summary Generation: The transaction generates a hash before being aggregated into a block.
+1. Creating a Transaction Summary: The transaction generates a hash before being aggregated into a block.
 This hash combines the transactions, the previous block hash and the public key of the person to whom the transfer is to be made.
 The blocks are processed at regular intervals and records are stored in them.
-During this process, cryptographic hash algorithms and digital signatures are used.
+Cryptographic hash algorithms and digital signatures are used during this process.

 2. Signature and Control: The signed transaction is sent to the blockchain network.
-The nodes in the network check the accuracy and validity of the transaction.
-The transaction verifies whether the sending user has sufficient assets and has not previously used the same asset in a previous transaction.
-At this stage, the signatory's public and private keys are used.
+The nodes in the network check the correctness and validity of the transaction.
+The transaction verifies whether the sending user has enough assets and has not already used the same asset in another transaction.
+The public and private keys of the signatory are used at this stage.

-3. Confirmation and Addition to Blockchain: After a certain number of nodes have verified the transaction, it is added to the blockchain.
+3. Confirmation and Addition to Blockchain: Once a certain number of nodes have verified the transaction, it is added to the blockchain.
 This ensures that the transaction is permanently recorded.
-The transaction is engraved onto the blockchain using hash functions.
+The transaction is mined onto the blockchain using hash functions.

+BZLAB